1c7/Youtube-Auto-Subtitle-Download/readme.md

 ### Project Background
 * Creator: Cheng Zheng
-* When? created around 2014
+* When?
+Around 2014
 * Why?
-I need download a lot subtitle, I hate copy&paste url into website and watch ad to get subtitle.
+I need to download a lot subtitle, I hate copy&paste URL into website and watch AD to get subtitle.
 * Still Maintaing?
 Yes!
-(2014 to now))
+2014 to now(2019)

 <br/>